Dance squad: High school and collegiate pom

 Traditional high school dance/pom squads include competition, performance dance, and promoting school spirit with dance.
 Dance/pom is usually a year-round sport, performing in competitions and at sporting events, most commonly football and basketball games.
 Some schools also have their dance team perform short sideline dances, and some dance teams also perform at school pep rallies.
-In most of the nation, dance teams who participate in cheering on sports teams are referred to as pom teams.
+In most of the United States, dance teams who participate in cheering on sports teams are referred to as pom teams.
 In many west coast schools, this team will be known as the song team or “song girls”.
 These teams are often mistaken for cheerleading as they wear similar uniforms and say cheers on sports sidelines.

 College dance squads are like traditional high school squads in that both include competition and performance dance, but there are many differences between the two.
 For example, a college squad will most likely dance on the sidelines at games or have a specific spot in the stands, but some high school teams will also perform on the sidelines.